IEC 62196: Type 3

 This configuration generally consists of a socket-outlet and plug.

 Because the original design was made by the manufacturer Scame, it is colloquially known as the Scame connector.
 Typically, Type 3C is encountered on charging infrastructure (but not vehicles) because it provides a shutter to prevent touching the contacts, which is a requirement for publicly-accessible EVSE in 12 European countries.

 It features an oval housing, which is flattened on two sides for proper orientation, with up to seven pin-and-sleeve contacts for up to four AC conductors, a protective earth conductor and one or two signal pins that are used for simultaneous proximity detection and current coding (according to IEC 61851-1 Annex B) and, where present, for the control pilot function (according to IEC 61851-1 Annex A).
 When inserted into the vehicle inlet, a lug on the connector is held in place by the cap covering the vehicle inlet, similar to the mating of IP44 IEC 60309 connectors.
 The same concept is used by the socket-outlet to hold the plug in place.

 History

 The first edition, IEC 62196-2:2011, was published in 2011.

 The second edition, IEC 62196-2:2016, was published in 2016.
 The most significant change was the introduction of optional shutters for configuration type 2.

+The third edition, IEC 62196-2:2022, was published in 2022.

 IEC 62196-3

 Contents

 IEC 62196-3 extends IEC 62196-1 and describes specific designs of vehicle connectors and vehicle inlets that are intended to be used for DC charging of electric vehicles in mode 4 as described by IEC 61851-1 and IEC 61851-23.
 The specific designs are grouped into several configurations.

 The designs are described with sufficient detail to allow compatibility between products of different manufacturers.

 The first edition, IEC 62196-3:2014, was published in 2014.
+The second edition, IEC 62196-3:2022, was published in 2024.